 HOTEL MOSCOW PATISSERIE

 One more place that I want to mention is Hotel Moscow.
 This hotel is one of the most recognisable landmarks in central Belgrade.
 After the Second World War, it became a favourite place of the Belgrade’s cultural elite.
 The Yugoslav Nobel laureate, Ivo Andrić, had his own table there.
 In 1974, the restaurant added poslastičarnica, a Vienna style patisserie.

 For the occasion of the opening of the patisserie, they created Moskva Šnit – a fruitcake with almonds, sour cherries and pineapple.
 It became the hotel’s trademark.

-I went there with a friend of mine and as it was warm, we sat outside on the terrace.
-The hotel and its patisserie are in the prime location, in the very heart of the city.
+I went there with a friend of mine and, as it was warm, we sat outside on the terrace.
+The hotel and its patisserie are in the best location, in the very heart of the city.

 One more interesting observation about Belgrade is that there are bakeries everywhere.
 Most of them are small private businesses, which means that they offer fresh, house-made products.
 Some of them are open 24h, so this is one more good choice for hungry people.
 A bakery that you can see below is in Slavia Square.

 As I previously mentioned, the main picture in this post originates from the Museum of Contemporary Art.
 Belgrade has a lot of museums and certainly visiting some of them while you are there can be a very good way for you to get an insight in the Serbian history and culture.